conference-websites/ACM-ICN2021/tutorial-trust-schema.md

 Having these pieces of information, an NDN application can be dropped in an NDN network and start functioning (either in ad hoc mode or, when infrastructure available, in a more global way).

 The mechanics on how such NDN identities and rest of the essential security pieces are configured in the application have been a subject of research and development over the past several years.
-The initial trust schema work [6] conceptually defined the ability of trust schemas to carry the majority of this information, defining trust relations between data and keys, and attaching trust anchor(s) to define trust scopes.
+The initial trust schema work [5] conceptually defined the ability of trust schemas to carry the majority of this information, defining trust relations between data and keys, and attaching trust anchor(s) to define trust scopes.
-While it was envisioned to use the same trust schema for publisher operations to select appropriate keys to sign the data (and automatically generate key requests to NDNCERT [8] when ones are missing), the practical implementation (in ndn-cxx library) remained limited to the authentication operations, with cumbersome syntax to define the trust relations.
+While it was envisioned to use the same trust schema for publisher operations to select appropriate keys to sign the data (and automatically generate key requests to NDNCERT [7] when ones are missing), the practical implementation (in ndn-cxx library) remained limited to the authentication operations, with cumbersome syntax to define the trust relations.
 The recent work [3, 4] brought another angle on how trust schemas can be defined using a domain-specific data modeling language and used for both signing and authentication processes.
 Moreover, the “bundled identity” can be used as a single piece of information that needs to installed in an NDN application to provide its identity and all necessary security parameters to function in an NDN world.
 When this new approach is paired with the use of an NDN Sync protocol, applications are easier to write and application writing can be separated from the design of a namespace and trust rules for the application class.

 In this tutorial we plan to give a conceptual overview of the application deployment in NDN networks and which role a trust schema can play in it.
 We will use a simple application to illustrate how one can configure basic trust policies and deploy them in the application.
-While we will primarily focus on the new trust schema developments [3, 5], we will also include examples based on other libraries to provide broader coverage, highlighting current features and limitations.
+While we will primarily focus on the new trust schema developments [3, 4], we will also include examples based on other libraries to provide broader coverage, highlighting current features and limitations.

+{% comment %}

 ### Tutorial Description